avenger1003/angular-interview-questions/README.md

 ### 4. What is Observable?
 An Observable is a function that can return a stream of values to an observer over time, this can either be synchronously or asynchronously.
 The data values returned can go from zero to an infinite range of values.

+### 5. What are the advantages of Observable?
+- Emitting multiple values asynchronously is very easily handled with Observables
+- Error handlers can also easily be done inside Observables rather than a construct like promises
+- Observables are considered lazy, so in case of no subscription there will be no emission of data values
+- Observables can be resolved multiple times as opposed to functions or even promises